Better Skin In Eight Days

 Day Five: Eat The Right Kind of Protein

 Protein is an important building block for bones, joints, muscles, hair, nails, and skin.
 Ever heard of collagen?
 If you’re interested in skin care, you probably have.
 Collagen is a protein…the most widely used protein in the body, in fact!
 Collagen is known for its reparative and “plumping” effects, making it very important for better skin.
 Collagen is one of the few things I supplement with and frequently recommend to clients for both better skin and as a post-workout recovery protein.
-To see what I use, head over to my shop!
+My favorites are Great Lakes Collagen Hydrolysate and Ancient Nutrition’s Collagen Peptides.